 Variant in Chuck, when the eponymous hero is Chained to a Bed: he probably wouldn't have been killed, but the bad guys would no doubt have done some very nasty stuff to him.
 Casey tells him that handcuffs are a cinch to get out of — all you have to do is snap one little bone in your thumb — but Chuck manages to get hold of the key instead.
 Later in the episode Casey's forced to follow his own advice.

 In a round of the dating game on Whose Line Is It Anyway?
 (US), Wayne Brady's character is a frat boy who has woken up chained to an ugly woman (Colin Mochrie).
 He attempts to gnaw his arm off to escape, but fails, and is dragged all over the studio by Colin (whose character is an incompetent 1930s gangster).

 In the House season 6 finale, the victim of the week gets her leg crushed under a building.
 To avoid crush syndrome (even though by then, it would have set in...), House and Cuddy decide to hack her leg off using a scalpel and a crude anesthetic.
+She was very hesitant to let them, and House agreed with her.
 She dies of a fat embolism on the way to the ER.